1. Only eight teams competed in the first NCAA tournament.

 Since the NCAA began seeding teams in 1979, at least one No. 1 seed has made the Final Four every year except for 1980, 2006 and 2011.
 But all four No. 1 seeds have only advanced once, when Kansas, Memphis, North Carolina and UCLA pulled off the feat in 2008.

-Since the tournament expanded to 64 teams in 1985, No. 16 seeds have lost all 112 times they have played No. 1 seeds.
-Most have gotten blown out, but a few have come tantalizingly close to victory.
+From the time the tournament expanded to 64 teams in 1985 until 2018, No. 16 seeds had lost all 112 times they had played No. 1 seeds.
+Most were blown out, but a few came tantalizingly close to victory.
 In 1989, for example, Princeton lost 50-49 to the Alonzo Mourning-led Georgetown Hoyas when a last-second shot fell short.
+The curse of the No. 16 seed was finally broken in 2018, when the University of Maryland, Baltimore County (UMBC) Retrievers shocked the Virginia Cavaliers 74-54.
+Unfortunately, UMBC's Cinderella run ended in the very next round, when they lost to the Kansas State Wildcats.

 9. A No. 11 is the lowest seed ever to make the Final Four.

-Three No. 11 seeds have decimated brackets across the nation by advancing to the Final Four: LSU in 1986, George Mason in 2006 and VCU in 2011.
+Four No. 11 seeds have decimated brackets across the nation by advancing to the Final Four: LSU in 1986, George Mason in 2006, VCU in 2011 and Loyola-Chicago in 2018.
+None of those teams were able to reach the tournament final, however.
 The lowest seed to win the whole thing, meanwhile, was No. 8 Villanova in 1985.